-Therefore, the shape of the daily load profile will gradually change.
-When incorporating the trend of recent years it is estimated that the day peak would exceed the night peak by 2027 in LTGEP 2020-2039.
-Twenty year annual average growth rates of Energy demand is forecast as 4.9% while the Peak demand annual growth rate is around 4.6%.
-The Load Forecast used is given in Table E.1.
+The shape of the daily load profile is expected to change gradually and the growth rate of the day peak shows a higher increase than the growth rate of the night peak.
+It is estimated that the day peak would surpass the night peak by 2027.
+The forecasted annual average growth rate of energy demand for the next 20 years is 4.9% and the annual peak demand growth rate is around 4.6%.
+The load forecast used is given in Table E.1.